Parkinson’s UK awards £1m to new research projects

 Professor David Dexter, Director of Research at Parkinson’s UK, says:

 “I am delighted to share that Parkinson’s UK is funding these vital research projects.
-I am particularly excited about Dr Weil’s study because it has the potential to change clinical practice and stop so many people with Parkinson’s developing dementia.
+I am particularly excited about Professor Weil’s study because it has the potential to change clinical practice and stop so many people with Parkinson’s developing dementia.

 "The study will test whether a routine brain MRI, performed around the time of a Parkinson’s diagnosis, can identify people where the small blood vessels in the brain are not functioning properly.
 In such individuals this increases the chances that they will develop dementia.
 If we can identify at-risk individuals with Parkinson's, treatments can be administered to improve the health of small blood vessels in the brain, decreasing the risk of dementia.”